Atom Grants

 Funder: Richard Lounsbery Foundation

-Summary: Annual prize recognizing extraordinary achievement in biology or medicine by young French and American scientists, fostering Franco-American scientific exchange.
+Summary: Honors exceptional young French and American scientists in biology or medicine, fostering Franco-American scientific exchange.

 Description